Here are some commonalities we have found in those who sport square chests.

 Building The Square

 You’ll want to base the core of your chest workouts around compound lifts that work for your mechanics, and then sprinkle some isolation fly work for completeness.
-When programming, a heavy / light approach whereby 50% of your sets are attacked in the 4 to 8 rep range, and 50% are progressed in the 8 to 15 rep range, can give you the best of both worlds for the square chest you’re after.
+When programming, using a variety of rep ranges can ensure you're covering all bases for the square chest you’re after.